grantbow/fit/docs/FIT.md

 ### Other Files

 Human readable files accurately and quickly capture details.
+This is a key advantage of using directories.
+Any files may be included as needed.

 ### Other Considerations